MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-sample-data.md

 1. Download [AIBuilder_Lab.zip](https://go.microsoft.com/fwlink/?linkid=2103171) file, which contains category classification sample data.

     > [!NOTE]
-    > The [AIBuilder_Lab.zip](https://go.microsoft.com/fwlink/?linkid=2103171) also contains sample files for working with other AI Builder model types, as well as some hands-on-labs that you can use to learn more about AI Builder.
+    > The [AIBuilder_Lab.zip](https://go.microsoft.com/fwlink/?linkid=2103171) also contains sample files for working with other AI Builder model types, in addition to some hands-on-labs that you can use to learn more about AI Builder.
 More information about the contents of the zip file is available in the [readme.txt](https://go.microsoft.com/fwlink/?linkid=2108226) file that is contained in the zip file.

 2. Import the **AIBuildetTextSample_1_0_0** solution to your Common Data Service environment.
 More information: [Import, update, and export solutions](/powerapps/maker/common-data-service/import-update-export-solutions).
 3. Upload data from **sampleData.zip** to the healthcare_feedback entity by following instructions in [Before you build a category classification model](before-you-build-text-classification-model.md).